NVIDIA/NeMo-Skills/docs/releases/openmathreasoning/training.md

 If you want to follow up with checkpoint conversion and evaluation, see [training docs](../../pipelines/training.md#chaining-pipelines-with-python) for an example of how to do it through a convenient Python API.
+⚠️ Note: In our original paper, we used checkpoint averaging, but this is not implemented in the current code, so the results may differ slightly.
+We plan to add support for checkpoint averaging soon.

 ## Second-round SFT